Parke Bancorp: Superior Operational Efficiency (NASDAQ:PKBK)

 PKBK has achieved this notable performance while retaining a credible risk management policy.
 For instance, the ratio of total loans to deposits has declined by 7.0% between 2015 (114%) and 2019 (106%).
 This ratio has continued to decline in the most recent quarter to 99.92%.
 This places the bank at a better liquidity position.
 Moreover, the non-performing assets (NPA) as a percentage of total loans has declined from 1.95% in 2015 to 2019's 0.52%.
 This ratio was notably lower than the district average of 0.62%.
 These highlights improved risk-taking measures by PKBK that is likely achieved through a more efficient use of data to assess a client's creditworthiness.

 However, PKBK's first quarter results for 2020 indicate these internal measures are coming under increased pressure from macroeconomic factors.
 The spread of the novel coronavirus has since been declared a pandemic since the release of 2019's annual reports.
 The ensuing lockdowns and other measures have forced job losses for tens of millions in the US.
 The impacts of these developments are already visible on PKBK's finances.
 The bank's quarterly results indicate a 100% increase in loan loss provisions from $700,000 to $1.4 million for the three months ending December 2019 and March 2020 respectively.
 There was also a $5.0 million increase in NPA due between 30 and 59 days in March 2020 that did not exist in the year ended 2019.
-Consequently, PKBK's NPA's grew from $7.3 million in 2019 to $10.4 million in March 2020.
+Consequently, PKBK's NPAs grew from $7.3 million in 2019 to $10.4 million in March 2020.
 These are attributable to PKBK's loan portfolio whose servicing is reliant on consistent paychecks and rental income.

 Figure 8: PKBK's loan portfolio as at March 2020